keeneyetact/retroBoard/README.md

 - Changing naming convention for the database.
 All fields and tables are now `snake_case`.
 - Simplified the configuration of TypeORM, removed the generation of `ormconfig.json`.
+- Added Integration tests using Cypress to catch Docker-specific errors and have some basic smoke tests.

 ### Version 4.11.5 (hotfix)